Frequently Asked Questions

 Once you have submitted your application to the Admissions Office, you are ready to apply for financial aid.
-The FAFSA and Need Access for the "new" academic year become available online after January 1.
-Try to complete both by February 15, which will allow 4 weeks of processing time for the data to reach us by out priority deadline of March 15.
-Complete the FAFSA and the Need Access even if you have not yet received an admission decision; that way, we will have a complete financial aid file for you at the time you are admitted.
+The FAFSA for the "new" academic year becomes available online after January 1.
+Please complete by February 15, which will allow 4 weeks of processing time for the data to reach us by out priority deadline of March 15.
+Complete the FAFSA even if you have not yet received an admission decision; that way, we will have a complete financial aid file for you at the time you are admitted.

 On the FAFSA, do I complete the student AND parent section?

 No, you only need to complete the Student section on the FAFSA.

 Does Boston College Law School offer Merit Aid?